In the heart of winter with very little sunshine or even time outside for that matter the body’s need for Vitamin D becomes even more apparent.

 The National Health and Nutrition Examination Survey found that 50% of children aged 1 to 5 are deficient and 70% of children between the ages of 6 to 11 are deficient.

 While years ago people spent more time outdoors, walking to do errands and even working outside, today we see a different situation.
-Most children are spending unprecedented hours inside; watching television, playing video games, surfing the internet etc. And similarly, most adults work indoors, exercise inside gyms, and spend their free time inside their homes where they are sheltered from the sun.
+Most children are spending most daylight hours inside; watching television, playing video games, surfing the internet etc. And similarly, most adults work indoors, exercise inside gyms, and spend their free time inside their homes where they are sheltered from the sun.

 There is some disagreement in the medical community regarding what an optimal range of vitamin D should be.
 Based on the above benefits I think this is an area where we don’t just want to have a normal amount of vitamin D, we want an optimal amount.

 Before adding in a supplement I recommend getting a Vitamin D test so you know how much you should be supplementing with to get up to an optimal level.
-That said, I also suggest re-checking your levels in 3-6 months to make sure the amount you’re supplementing with is having the desired effect.
+I also suggest re-checking your levels in 3-6 months to make sure the amount you’re supplementing with is having the desired effect.

 How Do We Get Vitamin D

 This of course varies quite a bit depending on where you live and how light or dark your skin is.
 The darker your skin and the farther north you live the longer you have to be exposed.
 For example, if you lived in Boston you would need about an hour of sun exposure in the summer to produce ~1000 IU of D.

-There are also some food sources of Vitamin D, however as you can see from the list, not many.
+There are some food sources of Vitamin D, however as you can see from the list, not many.

-- Fatty Fish - halibut and mackerel probably have the most vitamin D (~800-900 IU/filet), salmon (730 IU/filet), Trout and Swordfish (~500 IU/filet), Tuna and Sardines (~250-200 IU/can)
+- Fatty Fish – Halibut & Mackerel have the most vitamin D (~800-900 IU/filet), salmon (730 IU/filet), Trout & Swordfish (~500 IU/filet), Tuna & Sardines (~250-200 IU/can)